lmartel-school/cs244b-lab1/README.md

 ======

 The purpose of Lab #1 is to acquaint you with the concept of Remote Procedure Calls (RPCs).
-You will building a simple key-value store similar to the Zookeeper paper you read for class, but with just a single (unreplicated) server.
+You will be building a simple key-value store similar to the Zookeeper paper you read for class, but with just a single (unreplicated) server.
 In the subsequent lab we will make this reliable and you can use this as the foundation for your group